dovuofficial/guardian-php-sdk/README.md

 The `setApprovalOption` should only be used in the approval/denial of an entity in a workflow.

 The `run` method take all the information provided and attempts to process it as a guardian action (TODO: We will be adding validation to ensure that for a particular action, or the elements have been submitted that the payloads are valid).

+# Trustchain and audit of token provenance

+After assets have been issued through the garden, you make use the Trustchain class to return all of the Information that can be used to create a visual on outsiders.
+To see the entire flow of how something was created with all actors.

+For the provenance of assets, where on network, there is a serial number connected to an asset, you can match a unique identifier that you previous added to a policy instance, like a uuid inside of a "claim" schema.

+Please look at the "TokenAuditTrail" test for more information

 ## How it works (low level)